AILO-TelkomUniv/DGX-A100/README.md

 ----

 This repository contains guide for AILO DGX-A100 Server admin.
-Every script in this repository can run out-of-the-box with DGX OS installed in the system.
+Every script in this repository can run out-of-the-box with NVIDIA GPU and DGX OS installed in the system.
 If you are running this outside of the DGX OS system, you have to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/) to use the `--gpus` flag in docker.

 ## Prequisites